What Is the Life Cycle of a Record?

 The Consumer Touch

 Finally, the record moves into the hands of listeners.
-Retailers, online stores, and streaming services all play a role in making the music available.
+But retailers, online stores, and streaming services all play a role in making the music available.
 For physical formats, distribution involves shipping to stores or direct-to-consumer shipments.
 For digital formats, the track gets encoded and uploaded to platforms like Spotify or Apple Music.

 Why It Matters / Why People Care